-Recently, Arsanis scientists discovered and published that the Hla-expression level of colonizing S. aureus strains can serve as a biomarker for progression ofendotracheal tube colonization to ventilator-associated bacterial pneumonia in mechanically ventilated patients.
+Recently, Arsanis scientists discovered and published that the Hla-expression level of colonizing S. aureus strains can serve as a biomarker for progression of endotracheal tube colonization to ventilator-associated bacterial pneumonia in mechanically ventilated patients.
 This finding yielded a clearly defined patient population at risk for a serious, but preventable, life-threatening S. aureus pneumonia infection.
 Arsanis has also reported recently that antibiotic treatment of ventilated patients is inefficient in preventing or reducing colonization, or pneumonia.

 The lead indication for ASN100 is the prevention of S. aureus pneumonia in high-risk mechanically ventilated patients.
 This infection places a significant burden on the healthcare system, increasing hospital stays by weeks and increasing costs by over $50,000 per patient.
 The all-cause mortality rate of this preventable infection is approximately 20% to 50%, despite treatment with antibiotics.

 Gram-negative pathogens are responsible for more than half of all hospital-acquired infections, including some of the most lethal nosocomial infections, bloodstream infections, and bacterial pneumonias.
 Historically, discovering new antibiotics against Gram-negative bacteria has proven to be particularly difficult.
 Arsanis is applying a targeted monoclonal antibody approach to combat infections caused by multi-drug resistant strains of the Gram-negative pathogens Escherichia coli and Klebsiella pneumoniae to overcome the limitations of current antibiotics.